InES-HPMM/Lontium_lt6911uxc/README.md

     ```
     obj-m += lt6911uxc_zhaw.o
     ```
  4) Rebuild your kernel according to NVIDIA's developer Guide mentioned above.

 With correct hardware description in the device-tree, the driver should automatically load on boot-up and should add a video device accordingly.

-After those steps, the driver module can be enabled in the menuconfig and the custom kernel including this driver compiled.

 ## Information about the usage with LT6911
-Even though this kernel driver implements lt6911uxc to be used within your Jetson Linux environment, there are a couple important points to mention at this point.
+Even though this kernel driver implements lt6911uxc to be used within your Jetson Linux environment, there are a couple important points to mention:
-1. In Addition to implement this driver, the lt6911uxc IC has to be flashed with a working firmware by provided by Lontium directly.
+1. In Addition to implementing this driver, the lt6911uxc IC has to be flashed with a working firmware provided by Lontium directly.
 2. Upon HDMI device connection or format change, the Lontium emits an interrupt over the specified interrupt line.
-Make sure that this interrupt is routed to a Jetson GPIO and configured accordingly in the device-tree.
+Make sure that this interrupt is routed to a Jetson GPIO and configured accordingly in the device tree.
 To apply formats detected by the lt6911uxc, you need to apply the timings to the VI using v4l2-ctl:
    ```bash
    v4l2-ctl --device=<video-device> --query-dv-timings
    v4l2-ctl --device=/dev/video0 --set-dv-bt-timings query
    ```
-3. With a suiting firmware running on the IC, is capable streaming 4k60 HDMI input sources via 8-lane CSI.
+3. With a suiting firmware running on the IC it is capable streaming 4k60 HDMI input sources via 8-lane CSI.
 For this specific use case, feel free to [contact us](mailto:blog.zhaw.ch).